thewhitetulip/build-app-with-python-antitextbook/manuscript/03-02-operators.md

 ### not

-`not` is the negation operator.
+NOT is the negation operator.
+At it's core, the `not` operator will transform `True` to `False` and `False` to `True`.

 Variables of any data type when they are null or have no value, they are `Falsy` values.

 Falsy is a term given to those values which are False like but not exactly equal to the Boolean False.

 Variables of any data type when have _some_ value, any value, they are Truthy.

-The negation of a False like value is True.
+* The negation of a False like value is True.
-The negation of a True like value is False.
+* The negation of a True like value is False.

 ```python
 >>> not True